-RoPriv: Road Network-aware Privacy-preserving Framework in Spatial Crowdsourcing
+RoPriv: Road Network-Aware Privacy-Preserving Framework in Spatial Crowdsourcing

-Mengyuan Wang, Hongbo Jiang, Senior Member, IEEE, Ping Zhao, Member, IEEE, Jie Li, Member, IEEE, Jiangchuan Liu, Fellow, IEEE Geyong Min, Senior Member, IEEE, Schahram Dustdar, Fellow, IEEE
+Mengyuan Wang , Hongbo Jiang , Senior Member, IEEE, Ping Zhao , Member, IEEE, Jie Li , Member, IEEE, Jiangchuan Liu , Fellow, IEEE, Geyong Min , Senior Member, IEEE, and Schahram Dustdar , Fellow, IEEE

 Abstract-Spatial Crowdsourcing (SC) has been an indispensable Location-based Service where the SC server assigns tasks to workers based on the locations of task requesters and workers, raising strong privacy concerns.
 Limited by the computational and time complexity, existing works prefer differential privacy-based methods to protect location privacy.
 However, most differential privacy-based works ignore the road network, perturbing locations on two-dimensional plane, resulting in more failures in tasks and moreover extensive privacy disclosure in practice.
 This paper aims to implement a multi-task assignment with both high utility and efficiency while protecting the location privacy of both task requesters and workers on road networks.
 Specifically, we design a Road Network-aware Exponential Mechanism and propose an Obfuscated Locations Selection algorithm to guarantee location privacy of all participants and extensive privacy.
 Then, we propose region distance.
-Based on this, we further formulate multi-task assignment as a Binary Linear Programming problem and a utility-aware optimization problem.
+Based on this, we further formulate multi-task assignment as a Binary Linear Programming problem and a utilityaware optimization problem.
 We solve the first problem to obtain optimal efficiency and then propose a utility-aware optimization algorithm for the second problem to improve the utility.
 Our experiments demonstrate sufficient and stable privacy guarantee and the well-performance on both utility and efficiency of our framework.

-Index Terms-Spatial Crowdsourcing, Location privacy, Road network, Multi-task assignment.
+Index Terms-Location privacy, multi-task assignment, road network, spatial crowdsourcing.